Venue and Safety Information

 - Bookings will be managed so that no two groups arrive at the same time

 - Groups will be divided into smaller groups (10 people maximum in each group)

 - Guides will program the tour to avoid congestion while moving through the Gallery and ensure groups are able to observe social distancing from general visitors

 - We ask that while in the building all visitors practise good hygiene and social distancing.
 Early Years and Primary students are not expected to observe social distancing within their group

 - Guided visits may be available in a limited capacity, however Guides cannot be guaranteed.
 We ask that you are always prepared to self guide

-- Smart Space will be accessible for tour programs and during the school holidays (limited capacity) as part of the WE CAN BE HEROES: a backstage pass exhibition from 14 November 2020
+- Smart Space will be accessible for tour programs and during the school holidays (limited capacity)

 - Our Eye Spy Tours and Community Access Workshops are currently suspended